/ Updated 22 Apr 2026 45 min read / ,

 • Retries are completely silent.
 No warning, no log entry, no event.

-• Support responded to both incidents with “check your AWS invoice” and “set up budget alerts.”
-Neither response mentioned $tries, retry limits, or the Vapor tries default.
-If someone had said “add $tries to your jobs” in 2019, the 2023 incident wouldn’t have happened.
+• Support responded to both incidents with "check your AWS invoice" and "set up budget alerts."
+Neither response mentioned $tries, queue-timeout, retry limits, or the Vapor tries default.
+Even a basic triage question in 2019 ("what is your queue-timeout, do your jobs have $tries and $timeout set, do your HTTP calls have timeouts?") would have turned the 2023 incident into a background-noise bill instead of an alarm-bell one.

 Whose fault is it?